victorts1991/landing-page-header/README.md

 # landing-page-header
-A simple header that can be used in landing pages, built with React.js and ChakraUI.
+A simple header with reponsive design that can be used in landing pages, built with React.js and ChakraUI.

 ![Demo Video](demo_video.gif)